Ecommerce Marketing: 14 Strategies to Get More Traffic & Sales

 • Setting a realistic daily/weekly budget

-Can all increase your chances of success and if you do have a campaign fail, analyze why it failed and look to learn from those mistakes, so you don’t repeat them in future campaigns.
+Can all increase your chances of success but if you do have a campaign fail, analyze why it failed and learn from those mistakes, so you don’t repeat them in future campaigns.

-A logical follow on from running ads to appear in Google search results is to optimize your store so that it appears in the organic search results and while this is more difficult to do, it can be one of the most effective and studies have found that conversion rates from organic search are over 2.5 times higher than those from paid search.
+SEO is more difficult to do and can take time to see results but it can be one of the most effective as studies have found that conversion rates of traffic from organic search are over 2.5 times higher than those from paid search.

 There are lots of elements that make up SEO but they fall under three main categories: